epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 columns "value", "secPastEpoch", "nsec", "status" and "severity", which are arrays of respectively doubles, longs, ints, ints and ints.

+Currently the service queries the index files in turn and appends the results.
+If the index files cover different time periods therefore the file names should be supplied chronologically.

 FILES THAT COMPRISE THE CHANNEL ARCHIVER SERVICE
 ------------------------------------------------